desi-ivanova/starter-academic/content/event/deepprob-dqn/index.md

 #  postcode:
 #  country:

-summary: Review of the paper "Playing Atari with Deep Reinforcement Learning" by Mnih et al (2013).
+summary: Review of the paper "Playing Atari with Deep Reinforcement Learning" by Mnih et al (2013) which introduced deep Q-networks (DQN).
 abstract: ""

 # Talk start and end times.